 Figure 14.
-Comparison of various library evaluations of the 197Au (n,2n) cross-section [1].
+Comparison of various library evaluations of the 197Au (n,2n) cross section [1].

 (EXFOR), where the experiment uncertainty, if available, is tracked.
 Experiments with sub-electron-volt neutron energy resolution are not feasible at the present time, so the nuclear data evaluators need reaction models to fill in the gaps.
 ENDF relies on evaluations of EXFOR data based on experimental quality, statistics, and theoretical basis to fill in areas lacking experimental data [48].
-ENDF then stores the underlying nuclear data (cross-sections, angular distributions, half-lives, ect.) that can be used in simulations.
+ENDF then stores the underlying nuclear data (cross sections, angular distributions, half-lives, ect.) that can be used in simulations.

-Benchmarking the evaluated nuclear data is done primarily through testing of integral results, such as the effective neutron gain to loss ratio (keff ) of a critical assembly [48].
-These integral measurements provide a more accessible measurement that can be done with high precision and accuracy, as precise as a relative error of 0.01%, to validate microscopic cross-sections.
+Benchmarking the evaluated nuclear data is done primarily through testing of integral results, such as the effective neutron gain-to-loss ratio (keff ) of a critical assembly [48].
+These integral measurements provide a more accessible measurement that can be done with high precision and accuracy, as precise as a relative error of 0.01%, to validate microscopic cross sections.
 The use of integral benchmark experi-

 ments is important for comparing the net result of the nuclear data; however, there are uncertainties and correlations in the independent reactions that combine to create the integral results.